ajroach42/ajroach42.github.io/_posts/2016-05-17-a-story-you-can-shuffle-the-family-arcana.md

 layout: post
 category: post
 published: true
-title: "A story you can shuffle: The Family Arcana" "splash-wide": images/a2176361460_10.jpg
+title: 'A story you can shuffle: The Family Arcana'
+splash-wide: /images/a2176361460_10.jpg
 ---
 I'm not sure where I first encountered [The Family Arcana](http://ninepinpress.com/the-family-arcana), but the idea is wonderful.
 It's a deck of cards, each of them has a vignette telling a portion of a story about a strange family, and their decrepit farmhouse.
 You shuffle the cards, and experience the story as it unfolds in a new, random order.